 3.2 Plan For Optimal Change Velocity

 Before hitting the "Go" button, we need to consider the maximum velocity we can achieve with our project.
 We can only go as fast as the fastest rate of change that people will accept.
 This will increase overtime as your users get familiar with the process and come to expect upgrades on a regular basis.
 While going too slowly can be a frustrating experience for everyone involved, going too fast too soon can also be counterproductive!
+After all, the last thing we need is more business disruption.

 In addition to the change velocity, consider the volume of change.
 For example, if you have six different projects running at the same time and they're all having to migrate tens of thousands of machines: